-Have you looked at the ingredients on that energy drink or some other such concoctions?
-Why drink some manufacturers awful tasting chemical laden brew to keep your energy levels up and only to crash afterward?
+Have you looked at the ingredients on some energy drinks or some other such concoctions?
+Why drink some manufacturers awful tasting chemical-laden brew to keep your energy levels up and only to crash afterward?

 And without having to chug some awful tasting God-Knows-whats-in-it -heavy on sugar brew -that -tastes -like- urine -drink.
 Yuk!
 No.

 Here are easy enough things you can do to increase your energy levels naturally.